recaptime-dev/newsletter/drafts/regular-issues/2021-002-ajhalili2006/sections/tech-news.md

 ### Finally, some more stuff from This Week in Apps Newsletter

-> For the full scoop, check out [This Week in Apps' May 22, 2021 issue](https://techcrunch.com/2021/05/22/this-week-in-apps-google-i-o-hits-and-misses-snap-goes-shopping-parler-returns-to-app-store/).
+> For the full scoop, check out [This Week in Apps' May 22, 2021](https://techcrunch.com/2021/05/22/this-week-in-apps-google-i-o-hits-and-misses-snap-goes-shopping-parler-returns-to-app-store/) and [June 19, 2021](https://techcrunch.com/2021/06/19/this-week-in-apps-spotify-debuts-a-clubhouse-rival-facebook-tests-audio-rooms-in-us-amazon-cuts-appstore-commissions/) issues.
+If we missed something, you can see all of them [here](https://techcrunch.com/tags/this-week-in-apps).

 * [Parler is back on Apple App Store](https://www.washingtonpost.com/technology/2021/05/17/parler-apple-app-store/), but posts that labeled as `hate` are not available on the iOS app, among other things.
 * So you think WhatsApp's new privacy policy BS for you?
 No problem, switch to Telegram if you want cloud backups (you still need to create e2e chats) and more, or if you want security, there's Signal.
 (What about Matrix, if you want an more decentralized platform?
 Well, an spec update is needed to minimize metadata.)